s-iloo/equestrian-therapy/README.md

 Visit [getting-started.md](docs/template-repo/getting-started.md) on info for how to set up this repo.

 Visit [contributing.md](docs/template-repo/contributing.md) on info for how to contribute to this repo.

-Thank you to The Land Conservancy team for this wonderful readme template!!